June-Ruth/OC-Java-Projet9/README.md

  - Open project with your IDE

 ####1.3.
 Docker
-- Verify the environment variables in docker-compose (or env. file ?) to make them suitable with your own environment.
+- Verify the environment variables in docker-compose (//TODO if times : env. file ?) to make them suitable with your own environment.
 - Launch the docker compose at the root of the project
 ````bash
 docker compose up